brichards21/SMSDiscordSpam/index.md

 How irregular from a person’s messaging pattern would a message have to be in order to be marked by spam?

+What can the individual words used in these spam messages reveal about their spam status and how are the different from the words used in non-spam messages, if at all?

 Do these insights hold up when compared to the spoofing behaviors that other Discord users have seen in their direct messages?